manuel-serrano/hiphop/doc/dev.md

 the technique described in [The Constructive Semantics of Pure Esterel](http://www-sop.inria.fr/members/Gerard.Berry/Papers/EsterelConstructiveBook.pdf).
 This compiled program can be executed by simulating the generated circuit.
+Two tools `tools/nets2text.mjs` and `tools/nets2dot.mjs` can be used to visualize these circuits.

+#### The tools `tools/nets2text.mjs` generate a plain text.
+Here is how to proceed for generating these files, considering a HipHop source file named `foo.hh.js`:

+  1. Add the option `{ dumpNets: true }` to the reactive machine for which you want to dump the net list.
+  2. Run your program.
+This will generate two files: `foo.hh.js.nets-.json` and `foo.hh.js.nets+.json`.
+The former is the net list before optimizations the latter after optimizations.
+  3. Generate the text files:
+    - bin/nets2text.js foo.hh.js.nets-.json > nets-.txt
+    - bin/nets2text.js foo.hh.js.nets+.json > nets+.txt

-The tools `tools/nets2dot.mjs` can be used in conjunction with the [dot](https://graphviz.org) graph visualizer to generate PDF files.
+#### The tools `tools/nets2dot.mjs` can be used in conjunction
+with the [dot](https://graphviz.org) graph visualizer to generate PDF files.
 Here is how to proceed for generating these files, considering a HipHop source file named `foo.hh.js`: